-8. Monitoring Arrangements
+7. Monitoring arrangements

-This policy and information report will be reviewed by the SENCo and Head of School every year.
+This policy and information report will be reviewed by the SENDCO every year.
 It will also be updated if any changes to the information are made during the year.

-It will be approved by the Principal and governing board.
+It will be approved by the Head Teacher and Operations Director.